 Today, Toni Nadal is known as one of the most successful tennis coaches worldwide.
-For the tournament of the best female international tennis players – the ‘WTA Mallorca Open’ from June 13th-19th in Santa Ponsa – the 55-year-old is the official patron.
+For the tournament of the best female international tennis players – the ‘WTA Mallorca Open’ in Santa Ponsa – the 55-year-old is the official patron.

 Why do you – for the first time – get involved so much in a tournament in which your protégé does not participate?

 A WTA tournament is something really special.
 Just imagine that some of the best female tennis players of the world are going to be here on the island for a few days.
 My island home Mallorca profits from this to a great extent.

 For what reason?

 The international media interest in such an event is simply enormous.
 Obviously, first and foremost, the location itself profits from this, but the tournament is an excellent promotion for Mallorca.
 And tennis means a fabulous flagship for the island.

 Do you really believe that the tournament has a chance to establish itself on the island long-term?

 The dates of the event are ideal.
 The tournament takes place in between two Grand-Slam-tournaments.
 Many players will use the ‘Mallorca Open’ as a kind of preparation for Wimbledon.
 Therefore, the conditions for lasting success are given.

 Almost parallel to the tournament the Rafael Nadal Tennis Academy in Manacor is set to be opened.
 Could this be another new and sporting flagship for the island?